 Young professionals with strong organizational skills are prime candidates for a job as a project analyst.
-This career opportunity is ideal for individuals who would like to move into a project management role that doesn’t require years of project management experience t and provides opportunity for growth.
-Additionally, a career as a project analyst not only provides the ability to increase and utilize your skills, it also provides a salary that begins at $38,000 per year (or almost $20/hour) for an entry level position.
+This career opportunity is ideal for individuals who would like to move into a project management role that doesn’t require years of project management experience and provides opportunity for growth.
+Additionally, a career as a project analyst not only provides an opportunity to expand and leverage your skills, but it also offers a salary that can earn you up to $70,000 a year for an entry-level position.
 If upskilling from your current job into a role as a project analyst sounds interesting to you, keep reading to learn what you can expect from this high-demand career path.

 What is a Project Analyst

 A project analyst is considered an entry level role in the field of project management.
 These individuals often have strong communication and documentation skills, are proficient at coordinating multiple tasks, and are seen as “traffic controllers” for the various projects taking place within an organization.
 Project analysts can be found in almost any industry; from technology to manufacturing to healthcare.